-If you desire to receive the source code of the GPL Programs, contact Epson as described in the User's Guide.
+If you desire to receive the source code of the GPL Programs, contact Epson.

 These GPL Programs are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.